 “Who’s yer girlfriend?”
 Eddie demands.

-“Joan Jett,” I tell them, even though I’m not sure she’ll still be there.
+“Joan Jett,” I tell them, even though I’m not sure she will still be there.

 “How’s that work?”
 Steve wants details.